 - Protective and restraining orders

 Under most circumstances, it is more practical and affordable for both parties to come together with their attorneys present and discuss any outstanding issues being litigated in the proceeding.
-Uncontested divorces are quickly resolved and both parties tend to be happier with the results.
+Further, uncontested divorces are quickly resolved and both parties tend to be happier with the results.

 If contesting most of the above legal matters, then the court decides how to resolve the matter which can leave both parties with undesirable results.